 Put The Sleeve² in every classroom.
 Make The Sleeve² available in every public door that opens outward.
 The Sleeve² is a viable and straightforward solution to unlockable classroom doors during active shooter situations.

 The Sleeve² is made of solid 12 gauge carbon steel.
 It’s proven to prevent doors from opening up to 550 lbs. of force.
-An active shooter will grow tired of unlocking the classroom door before he can breach it.
+A shooter will grow tired of unlocking the classroom door before he can breach it.

 It can be quickly deployed and is easy to use.
-Within seconds, teachers and students inside the classroom will be safe.
+Within seconds, everyone inside the classroom will be safe.
 Teachers would not need to go outside and expose themselves to an immediate threat to lock their doors.

 Despite feeling panic, anyone can use The Sleeve²; even without training.
-It’s an intuitive lockdown device without the need to use fine motor skills.
+It’s an intuitive classroom security device without the need to use fine motor skills.
 Finger dexterity would not be an issue when it’s needed.

-Using The Sleeve² ensures lockdown of any classroom with an outward swinging door.
+Using The Sleeve² ensures the lockdown of any classroom with an outward swinging door.
 There’s no need to prop up desks and chairs against it.
-There won’t be any noise when barricading the door; lessening any chance of attracting an active shooter to target the room.
+There won’t be any noise when barricading the door; lessening any chance of attracting an active shooter to target the classroom.

 The Sleeve² is the perfect device for classroom and public doors.
 It complies with the National Fire Protection Association (NFPA) safety codes and does not violate the Americans with Disabilities Act (ADA) standards.
 It also complements both the ALICE and Run.
 Hide.
 Fight.
 Protocols.

 Classrooms should be a sanctuary for teachers and students.
-In this time and age, having The Sleeve² in every classroom at every school would give us a chance to make that real again.Get Your Sleeve2 Today
+In this time and age, having The Sleeve² beside every classroom door at every school would give us a chance to make that real again.Get Your Sleeve2 Today